BestTimesToVisit.com Logo

 packing

 Pack light, breathable clothing suitable for hot and humid weather.
-Comfortable walking shoes are essential as you'll be doing a lot of walking.
-Don't forget insect repellent, sunscreen, and a hat for protection from the sun.
+Comfortable walking shoes are essential, as you'll be doing a lot of walking.
+Bring insect repellent, sunscreen, and a reusable water bottle to stay hydrated.

 Weather Details